w2wei/ConvNet_MeSH/candidates_readme.txt

 represents documents using a Doc2Vec+TFIDF representation and finds KNN documents using cosine similarity based on this representation.

-P for production, A for analysis, number indicates the order of scripts to be executed
+P for production, A for analysis, number indicates the order of scripts to be executed, * indicates optional

 P1.candidates_build.py (old name: corpus_medline_build.py)
    Retrieve all PMID for given years from PubMed, and then download MEDLINE associated with these PMID.